5 Excellent Tips for Substantive Editing

 What comes into your mind when you consider the term “editing?”

 The majority of writers and readers associate editing with the correction of punctuation, grammar, and word choices in a text.
 However, most first drafts of a book need a great deal more work before it is even ready for this stage of correction!

-You should not rush into correcting punctuation and grammar as soon as you have written a first draft.
+You should not rush into correcting punctuation and grammar as soon as you have written the first draft.
 Before even considering these elements, you need to make sure that you are on the right path with what you have already written.

 If the content of your book is not sufficiently interesting or effective, correcting its grammar and checking the mechanics will not matter.
 Furthermore, focusing on these will just be a waste of time, effort, and money.
 The first thing you need to do is ensure you have included everything needed to achieve your book’s goals and that this material is properly organized.

 The process of content editing, also referred to by the term “substantive editing,” involves carrying out an analysis of your completed draft to be sure it is legible and meets the objectives you defined for your book at the outset.
 When you have planned your book, created an outline, and written your first draft, you are ready for the first stage in the editing process.

 A lot of new and inexperienced authors neglect the substantive editing stage when they complete their first draft.
 The main reason for this oversight is the belief on the part of the writer that they just need to copyedit their work for punctuation, grammar errors, and, perhaps, to make a few minor adjustments to the words.
 It may be that you do not fully understand the reasons for this particular step and/or do not feel the cost of content editing is justifiable.